- How do I set up an account to visit and/or apply money to an inmate’s account?

 Do not call the jail.
 You will need to contact Dodge Correctional Institution for the inmates’ current location.
 Refer to Links and go to either the Dodge Correctional Institution or Find-an-Offender sites.

 They have no release date until their probation agent sends a cancellation of the hold.
 The jail has no advance knowledge of when this is going to happen.
 You would have to refer all questions to their probation agent.
 The local probation office phone number is (920) 683-4590.

-- money orders or cashier's checks must contain the complete name, current address and phone number of the person who is posting the cash bail, as well as their driver's license number and expiration date
+Money order or cashier check must contain the complete name, date of birth, driver’s license, current address and phone number of the person who is posting the bail.

 Not necessarily, if the defendant fails to show up for court the monies could be forfeited or could be used to pay fines and court costs.

 All inmates are given the opportunity to speak with, and be represented by, a public defender at their bail hearings.
 The courts will provide an interpreter if they do not speak English.

 Persons brought in on new charges or warrants will make a bail hearing at 12:45 pm the next business day following their arrest.
 The public may view the bail hearings from Room B-15 in the basement of the Manitowoc County Courthouse, 1010 South 8th Street.
 The inmate will appear via video from the jail.